 - Killing Streets, an expansion for Kindred of the East, describes the Old World of Darkness take on the state of in-game Triads and how to turn a campaign towards involving them.
 That's right, Chinese Demon Vampire/Were-whatever Gangsters.

-- Deus Ex features them from the Hong Kong levels onward.
+- Deus Ex features these from the Hong Kong levels onward.

-- The prequel Deus Ex Human Revolution features the Harvesters, a gang in the fictional two-tiered Chinese city called Hengsha, who "harvest" mechanical augmentations from others.
+- Deus Ex: Human Revolution features the Harvesters, a gang in the fictional two-tiered Chinese city called Hengsha, who "harvest" mechanical augmentations from others.
 Their leader is Tong Si Hung, the father of Tracer Tong from the first and second games.

 - The Triads play a semi-major role in the last 3rd of the plot of Mafia II.

 - Mafia Wars: The Bangkok mission has the player choose to ally him or herself with the Triads or the Yakuza, affecting which missions become available.

 - Perfect Dark Zero's first few levels pit you against a Triad gang led by Killian.